Security & Scams Frequently Asked Questions

 If ever you receive a questionable communication that appears to be from Freedom First, please follow-up with us in-person at a branch convenient to you, call our Contact Center at 540-389-0244 (toll free 866-389-0244), or send us an email at email@example.com.

-How do I know if an email I received is truly from Freedom First?
+How do I know if an email or text I received is truly from Freedom First?

-Criminals can be very clever, spoofing an email that is very similar to something you receive from Freedom First.
-Take note of the types of content we may communicate via email, as well as note that we will never request you to confirm personal information via an email.
+Criminals can be very clever, spoofing an email or SMS text message that is very similar to something you receive from Freedom First.
+Take note of the types of content we may communicate via email and text, as well as note that we will never request you to confirm personal information via an email or text.

 The Federal Trade Commission cautions people to be wary if they read content similar to the following examples:

 - “We suspect an unauthorized transaction on your account.
 To ensure that your account is not compromised, please click the link below and confirm your identity.”